 Michela is represented by the Longitude Gallery, Clitheroe, and Cromford Studio and Gallery.
 She is a member of Peak District Artisans and a contributor to On Landscape magazine.

 Limited Edition photographic prints and open edition prints / cards are available from the above galleries and directly from Michela.
-See her website for forthcoming exhibitions and events which locally include Derbyshire Open Arts on 25-27 May at Providence Church, New Mills, and Peak District Artisans’ Great Dome Art Fair at the Devonshire Dome, Buxton, on 19-21 July 2019.
+Forthcoming exhibitions and events are listed on her website.